klange/toaruos/README.md

 You will need `genext2fs` to generate the EXT2 images for the hard disk drive.

 ### Userspace ###
-A toolchain is provided and built from the `build.sh`; this script should be able to install its own dependencies on Ubuntu/Debian and Fedora.
+A toolchain is provided and can be built through `build.sh`; this script should be able to install its own dependencies on Ubuntu/Debian and Fedora.
 Other environments are not supported, but examination for the script should provide a reference point on what packages are necessary.

 ## References ##
 Here are some tutorials we found useful early on: